 What makes having a “smart home” so wonderful is that at any given point you can decide to add or remove smart devices at your leisure!
 The possibilities are only limited to how far we have come technologically speaking!
 Many of the devices you find in a home today are made with the idea of setting up a “smart home”.
 Regardless if you have an iPhone and Android device, you can take part in having a “smart home”.
 Even Amazon has their device, Alexa, that has been designed to be used with home automation.
-Although, do not go out and by one of these devices thinking that you will be able to go home and say, “Turn on the bedroom lights.”.
-You will need to take the time to learn how to prepare your home correctly.
+However, these devices are not plug and play.
+Time must be set aside in order to properly prepare your home.

 If you are still reading, it probably means you are interested in learning about what you will need in order to take your lame home to “Smart Home”!
 Well, I have good news and some bad news.
 The good news is that today you will learn exactly what you need in order to do so; the bad is that it doesn’t come cheap (if you want it done correctly).

 - A Plan: First come up with a plan.
 What do you want to be automated?
 Do you want all the light in your home automated or just the ones in the living room?
 Do you want parts of your home left out, such as the garage, but have the rest automated?
 Figure out what you want to be automated and where before purchasing anything!